Robin Greenfield’s Biography

 The Early Years

-Robin grew up in the Northwoods of Wisconsin in the small town of Ashland and had a passion for the outdoors from a young age.
+Robin grew up in the Northwoods of Wisconsin in the small town of Ashland with his mother and three siblings.
+From a young age he had a passion for the outdoors.
 He spent seven years in Boy Scouts and achieved the top rank of Eagle Scout.
 In 2005 he left his hometown to attend University of Wisconsin-La Crosse where he earned a Bachelor of Science with a major in Biology, a minor in Chemistry and a focus in Aquatic Science.
 During his summer breaks, he worked 80+ hours per week selling educational books door-to-door and learned the skills of sales and marketing.
+After graduating from university he spent six months traveling through Asia and Africa gained an appreciation for how diverse and the world and humanity is.
 In 2011, he moved to San Diego where he started his own marketing company, The Greenfield Group.

-During much of Robin’s teens and early 20s his life was focused on money, nice possessions and the pursuit of women.
-He had the goal of being a millionaire by age 30.
-His life took a great turn at the age of 24 when he started to become aware of the environmental and social issues of his generation.
+During much of Robin’s teens and early 20s his life was focused on financial wealth, material possessions, his physical appearance and the pursuit of women.
+He had the goal of being a millionaire by age 30 and was successfully on this path.
+His life took a great turn at the age of 24 when he started to become aware of the environmental and social issues of his time.
 He learned through books and documentaries that he was contributing to many of these problems through his daily actions including the food he was eating, the car he was driving and the stuff he was buying and consuming.
-At that point he began his transformation from a Drunk Dude to a Dude Making a Difference.
+At that point he began his transformation to living simply and sustainably.

 He started with small changes such as shopping local, reducing the amount of trash he created, eating a more whole-food, local diet, removing chemical products from his life and using reusable bags and water bottles.
 Building on the success of these small changes, he took greater leaps of change such as getting rid of his car, pulling all his money out of investments and banks harmful to the environment and decreasing his dependency on money altogether.
-Since he began his transformation, he has adapted hundreds of small changes into his life in an effort to live for the benefit of many and to do no unnecessary harm to the lives of any.
-In 2014, he canceled his last bill and has since been living completely free of bills, debts and credit cards.
-Over time, he dissolved his company and started a nonprofit, Happy, Healthy and Free.
+Since he began his transformation, he has adapted hundreds of small changes into his life in an effort live in harmony with Earth, humanity and our plant and animal relatives.